BenReissaus/EnterpriseStreamingBenchmark/README.md

 Afterwards, the validator can read the same records from the input topics, create gold standard results and compare them to the results created by the SUT to check for correctness.
 Furthermore, based on the Kafka message timestamps, the 90th-percentile of response times is calculated.

 In case of multiple data streams the setup is similar.
-Each data stream has a dedicated Kafka input topic.
+Each data stream is sent to a dedicated Kafka input topic.
 The SUT is required to run all configured queries on all data streams and write them to the dedicated output topics.
-The setup is shown in the following image in which the Identity and Statistics Query are executed by the Data Stream Management System on each data stream.
+The following image shows how the Data Stream Management System executes the Identity and Statistics Query on each data stream.

 ![Benchmark Dataflow](images/Benchmark_Dataflow.jpg?raw=true)